scr4me/insta_parser/README.md

 # insta_parser
-Python Scripts to Parse Instagram JSON Data into Pandas Dataframes These parsers were written to plot exif_data of instagram json files.
+Python Scripts to Parse Instagram JSON Data into Pandas Dataframes.
+These parsers were written to plot exif_data of instagram json files.

 - Download your Instagram Account Data using this Manual: